JasperChen97/Ticketing-UI/README.md

 ### `npm start" : "react-scripts start"`,

 The app is built using `create-react-app` so this command Runs the app in Development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser!

 ## Built With